Marion Bachrach: Career

 Bachrach was the personal secretary and congressional office manager to Representative John Bernard of the Minnesota Farmer-Labor Party in 1937-1938.
-Bachrach also was a correspondent for the newspaper PM.
+He was a correspondent for the newspaper PM.

 Membership and meeting of the Ware group were highly secretive, and many members eventually infiltrated into higher levels of the United States government during World War II.
 After Alger Hiss was cut out from closer contact with the Ware group, Hiss remained a close associate of Marion Bachrach.

-On November 20, 1942 Soviet foreign intelligence (Dimitrov to Fitin, RTsKhIDNI 495-74-484) requested a background report on Bachrach from the Comintern and received a positive report.
+On November 20, 1942, Soviet foreign intelligence (Dimitrov to Fitin, RTsKhIDNI 495-74-484) requested a background report on Bachrach from the Comintern and received a positive report.

 On December 14, 1948, Bachrach testified in Washington, DC, before the House Un-American Activities Committee (HUAC); the next day in New York City, a federal grand jury indicted Alger Hiss on two counts of perjury in relation to the same line of evidence that HUAC was investigating.

 In 1951, Bachrach was arrested but got out on bail.
 (Her attorney was Harold I. Cammer, whose law partners included Nathan Witt and formerly included Lee Pressman, also both members of the Ware Group).
 Cammer had represented Abt, Witt, and Pressman during the Hiss Case.)

 Personal life

-She married Howard Bachrach, who worked at the Agricultural Adjustment Administration.
+Marion Abt married Howard Bachrach, who worked at the Agricultural Adjustment Administration.